 In order to complete this certificate successfully, you’ll have to do seven things:

-- After the first boot camp, complete a short baseline assessment, describing your personal goals for the program and the ways in which you expect to incorporate the material into their future careers.
+- After the first boot camp, complete a short baseline assessment, describing your personal goals for the program and the ways in which you expect to incorporate the material into your future career.

-- After Session One, assess your mid-term progress with program staff.
+- During the Radio Camp, assess your mid-term progress with program staff.

 - Pitch four stories to other partners during the course of the program.
-Pitches need to have been approved by bureau chiefs before being sent to partners.
+Pitches need to be approved by bureau chiefs before being sent to partners.
 You should also be ready to execute the pitches as stories if commissioned by our partners.

 - At the end of the program, students will complete a short exit assessment, reflecting insights gained during the year and an actionable plan to integrate the skills they have learned, into their future career.

-Please join Fellowship Director Robert Steiner for a videoconference open house – which you can attend from anywhere.
+Please join Program Director Robert Steiner for a video conference open house – which you can attend from anywhere.
 We’ll explain how the certificate works and how this unique approach to journalism training can help you shape the public discussion about the most important issues in your field.